-CATEGORIES OF TEACHERS STANDARDS QUALIFICATIONS NUMBER OF TEACHERS Teachers who have teaching qualifications from a higher education institution within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) Education Qualification Doctorate Masters Degree Graduate Diploma Bachelors degree Diploma 23 ii Teachers who have qualifications as a graduate from a higher education institution within Australia or one recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications, or Doctorate Masters degree Graduate Diploma Bachelors degree Diploma Teachers who do not have qualifications as described in (i) and (ii) but have relevant successful teaching experience or appropriate knowledge relevant to the teaching context.
-Such teachers must have been employed • To 'teach' in NSW before 1 October 2004 (either on a permanent, casual or temporary basis) and • As a 'teacher' during the last five (5) years in a permanent, casual or temporary capacity These teachers work under the direction of another teacher and are registered as transition scheme teachers with the NSW Institute of Teachers unless he/she is a LOTE teacher TOTAL NUMBER OF TEACHER RS IN SCHOOL 23
+Categories of Teacher Standards Qualifications Numbers of teachers (i) Teachers who have teaching qualifications from a higher education institution within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines.
+Education Qualification Doctorate Masters Degree Graduate Diploma Bachelors Degree Diploma 27 (ii) Teachers who have qualifications as a graduate from a higher education institution within Australia or one recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications.
+Doctorate Masters degree Graduate Diploma Bachelors Degree Diploma Nil (iii) Teachers who do not have qualifications as described in (i) and (ii) but have relevant successful teaching experience or appropriate knowledge relevant to the teaching context.
+Such teachers must have been employed - to 'teach' in NSW before 1 October 2004 (either on a permanent, casual or temporary basis) and - as a 'teacher' during the last five (5) years in a permanent, casual or temporary capacity.
+These teachers work under the direction of another teacher and are registered as transition scheme teachers with the NSW Institute of Teachers unless he/she is a LOTE teacher Nil Total number of teachers in school 27